 2. Ask them to call a phone number

-As old school as it sounds, people do still make phone calls, perhaps more so when viewing your email on a mobile phone that lends itself more to clicking on a phone number than clicking through to a website.
+As old school as it sounds, people do still make phone calls, perhaps more so when viewing your email on a mobile phone that lends itself more to clicking on a phone number than clicking through to an (interactive) website.
 Besides, Google claims phone calls have a higher value, stating calls to businesses are worth 3X more than clicks to websites.